-This book explores the impact of medical discourse and diagnostic technologies on the formation, representation, and reception of modern architecture.
+X-Ray Architecture explores the enormous impact of medical discourse and imaging technologies on the formation, representation, and reception of modern architecture.
 It challenges the normal understanding of modern architecture by proposing that it was shaped by the dominant medical obsession of its time: tuberculosis and its primary diagnostic tool, the X-ray.

-If architectural discourse has from its beginning associated building and body, the body that it describes is the medical body, reconstructed by each new theory of health.
-Modern architects presented their architecture as a kind of medical instrument for protecting and enhancing the body.
-X-ray technology and modern architecture were born around the same time and evolved in parallel.
+Modern architecture and the X-ray were born around the same time and evolved in parallel.
 While the X-ray exposed the inside of the body to the public eye, the modern building unveiled its interior, inverting the relationship between private and public.
 Architects presented their buildings as a kind of medical instrument for protecting and enhancing the body and psyche.

 Beatriz Colomina traces the psychopathologies of twentieth-century architecture—from the trauma of tuberculosis to more recent disorders such as burn-out syndrome and ADHD—and the huge transformations of privacy and publicity instigated by diagnostic tools from X-Rays to MRIs and beyond.
 She suggests that if we want to talk about the state of the art in buildings, we should look to the dominant obsessions about illness and the latest techniques of imaging the body—and ask what effects they may have on the way we conceive architecture.

 "After years of research, the book by Beatriz Colomina explores the impact of medical theories and diagnostic technologies on the formation, representation and reception of modern architecture."
 (Domus, 2019)